larcki/validly/README.md

 Using Validly
 -------------

-There are two different ways of using Validly.
+There are three different ways of using Validly.

+1. Note First mode: gathers the first failure of each field into a List or Notification object.
-1. Notification pattern mode: evaluates all the validation rules and gathers the failures into a List or Notification object.
+2. Note All mode: gathers all the failures of each field into a List or Notification object.
-2. Fail-fast mode: throws an exception when the first validation failure happens.
+3. Fail-Fast mode: throws a ValidationFailureException when validation failure occurs.

 ```java